Asgmoham84/Data-Anlytics-Job-Postings/README.md

+<h1> Creating a Data Frame of Job Postings from Scratch<h1>

+<b>Here we are going to create our own data set from real data. </b><br>
-If you are a data scientist and want to work with some real data, this article would help you create your own data set of job postings data.
+In fact, if you are a data scientist and want to work with some real data, this article would help you create your own data set of job postings data.
 Here we will show how you can scrape the Internet to extract data and create your own real-life data set.
 The website that we are going to scrape is www.indeed.ca in order to extract job postings data.<br>
 We will get the job titles, company name, location, job posting URL, and more importantly, the job description.<br>
 For this purpose.<br><br>